rdegges/rdegges-blog/articles/2010/what-i-do-at-work.md

 get involved in a fast moving company that would really push the boundaries of my technical knowledge, and force me to become a better developer.

-When I met [RCG’s CEO][], and was given a job offer, I immediately knew that it would be the opportunity I was looking for.
+When I met [RCG's CEO][], and was given a job offer, I immediately knew that it would be the opportunity I was looking for.
 RCG really needed a lead programmer with my qualifications, and I really needed a new project with lots of challenges and opportunity.